signag/snraspi-lib/docs/EnvironmentSensors.md

 ...
 #
 # Activate line according to configured environment
+# For BME280 at SPI bus, specify the chip select pin in BOARD notation
-# For DHT11 and DHT22, specify the 1-wire pin in board notation PINnn
+# For DHT11 and DHT22, specify the 1-wire pin in BOARD notation PINnn
 # The pin selection, specified below, is the one used in the tests in ./tests/sensors
 #
 sensor = EnvironmentSensor.EnvironmentSensorBME280_I2C()